Iamaskh/fabricator-rtd/docs/add-orgs.rst

        $ ./fabric-network.sh add-remote-orderer 10

-In above command 10 refers to *orderer number*.
 Since we are bootstrapping *Organization 2's base orderer* it is 10, it should be 20 for *organization 3* and so on..
 As a result of this command for *base orderer 10* a genesis file will be generated in :file:`channel-artifacts` folder i.e. :file:`./channel-artifacts/orderer_genesis.pb` of *organization 1*
 This generates a genesis file would have been generated in :file:`./channel-artifacts/orderer_genesis.pb` copy this file to :file:`./Org2/channel-artifacts/orderer_genesis.pb`.